 Some people may have used Adderall during college to get through finals but now they find themselves taking a bottle every week.
 Others may have started to use Vyvanse to push through a few extra overnight shifts at work, but now they find they’re spending over $100 every week on their drug of choice.
-This is due to the inherent potency of amphetamines.
-Did you know that amphetamines closely resemble the exact chemical composition of methamphetamine?
-Hence the similarities in names.
-So, what some people are taking to simply stay awake or alert is actually a cousin drug to meth.
-This proves how potent, addictive, dangerous, and obviously, life-threatening these medications (for those unprescribed) really are.
+This is due to the addictive nature of amphetamines.
+Amphetamines closely resemble the exact chemical composition of methamphetamine hence the similarities in names.
+So, what some people are taking to simply stay awake or alert is actually a cousin compound to meth.

 What Are Amphetamine Withdrawal Symptoms?

-It’s not common that someone starts to take amphetamines and plans to keep using.
-But, it happens all the time.
-One bottle of amphetamines can lead to dependency.
+A small dose of amphetamines can lead to dependency.
 Drug dependency is when the body adapts to the presence of a drug.
-When this happens and the drug isn’t administered, the body reacts negatively.
+Once dependent and the drug isn’t administered, the body reacts negatively.
 These negative symptoms are known as withdrawal.
-And, withdrawal from amphetamines is not exactly a walk in the park.
-Experiencing aggravating withdrawal symptoms is a common reason for individuals to have difficulty stopping the use of amphetamines.
+Experiencing aggravating withdrawal symptoms is a common reason individuals have difficulty ceasing amphetamine use.
 Some of the withdrawal symptoms an individual dependent on amphetamines will experience may include:

 - Feelings of depression

 - Inability to get to or stay asleep